jspaaks/knk/README.md

 ./${BASENAME}.bin
 ```

+## Post 359

-Makefiles are introduced at 359, for later projects, do
+Makefiles are introduced at 359, for subsequent projects, compile with:

 ```shell
 make